Ensembl/ensembl-client/README.md

 2. Clone this repository

-3. In a terminal, cd to `src/ensembl` and run `npm install`.
+3. In a terminal, cd to `ensembl-client` and run `npm install`.
 This will install all the necessary NPM packages for app development and the build.

 4. Run `npm start` to launch the application.

-Further details on command-line options can be found in the application source code [README](/src/ensembl/README.md).
+Further details on command-line options can be found in the application source code [README](README.md).

 Detailed technical documentation (currently for the genome browser only) is available on our [GitHub Pages](https://ensembl.github.io/ensembl-client/).